JosueFernandes7/try-avoider/README.md

-# Tryless
+# tryless-wrap

-Tryless is a lightweight TypeScript library designed to simplify error handling in both synchronous and asynchronous functions, eliminating the need for repetitive `try-catch` blocks.
+tryless-wrap is a lightweight TypeScript library designed to simplify error handling in both synchronous and asynchronous functions, eliminating the need for repetitive `try-catch` blocks.

 ## Features